superduperjolly/fortuna-cookie/README.md

 ```
 make run
 ```
-The app is now accessible at http://0.0.0.0:5000/
+The app is now accessible at http://0.0.0.0:5000/.
+You can test the correctness of the app by going to http://0.0.0.0:5000/fortune/get_all and checking if the data really was updated.

 ## Some technical details
-The app was built with Flask, with the front-end being
+The app was built with Flask and Bootstrap being in charge of the front-end.

 ## Future improvements